This section of the WhatNotToSing.com database is so dangerous

 -

-Corollary: steer clear of commercial hit songs by a former Idol.
-So far, only
+Corollary: steer clear of commercial hit songs by a former Idol, unless your goal is

 -